Professional Apprentice Program

 Benefits of the Program

-- Seminars are held throughout the year with both alumni and non-alumni professionals to hear and discuss working in the fields of technical theater or arts administration.
+- Seminars and workshops held throughout the year with both alumni and non-alumni professionals to expand upon career goals and practical experience.

 Things to Consider

-- The apprentice program does not offer a degree or certificate.
+- This Program does not offer a degree or certificate.

-- Apprentices’ weekly schedules may vary with their duties and the requirements of the overall production/administrative schedule.
+- Apprentices’ weekly schedules will vary with their duties and the requirements of the overall production and administrative schedule.

-- It is suggested that housing be secured prior to beginning an apprenticeship.
+- It is suggested that housing be secured prior to beginning this apprenticeship.

 - Health insurance is offered.